What is digital marketing, how does it work and why is it needed?

-Science - Search, research, evaluate, and find factors that can help referrals to your content appear on the first pages of Google and other search engines.
+Science - Search, research, evaluate, and find factors that can help referrals to your content appear on the first pages of Google Search and other search engines.

-Nowadays, the most important elements to consider when optimizing a web page are:
+Currently, the most important elements to consider when optimizing a web page are:

-- Quality and searchable content;
+- High-quality and search intent relevant content;

 - Level of user involvement;